SpringRoll/SpringRoll/src/hints/README.md

 ```
 ## IdleTimer

-The Idle Timer is a simple reset-able timer that you can have multiple callbacks.
+The Idle Timer is a simple reset-able timer that can have multiple callbacks.
 After start is called it will automatically invoke callbacks after a set amount of time, unless it is reset or stopped.

 | Name | Time | Params |
 | --- | --- | --- |